stombeur/open-eid/index.md

 - Provide opensource alternative for e-ID card reading and signing for modern browsers
 - Read e-ID card content
+- Sign content and documents using e-ID card
 - KISS (Keep It Simple and Secure)
 - Linux version
 - Mobile version "à-la" itsme for Android & iOS

+*Authentication is not a project goal.
+This can be achieved using mutual SSL.*

 ## Developement tools